forax/vmboiler/test/getting-started.md

-or an object stored into two different local variables (on storing an int, one storing an object) with the convention that if the object part is a known constant NONE, then the value is stored in the int prt, otherwise the value is in the object part.
+or an object stored into two different local variables (on storing an int, one storing an object) with the convention that if the object part is a known constant NONE, then the value is stored in the int part, otherwise the value is in the object part.

 So the corresponding Java code is in fact something more like that
 ```java